jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 (example: Donovan gets a card saying *"You overheard Heinrich telling Bennett he will never see his money back."*).

 Allow guests to mingle and gossip, dropping hints about motives.
 Encourage subtle in-character accusations or jealous remarks.
 This news threatens at least 2–3 characters directly.
 Arguments or icy exchanges may follow.
-Encourage guests to start gossiping and hinting at grudges (“I hear Mr. Donovan has lent quite a sum to our host…”).
+Encourage guests to start gossiping and hinting at grudges (“I hear The Banker has lent quite a sum to our host…”).

 ## Act II: The Murder